 This feature allows you not to lose a customer due to lack of inventory.

 With the help of geolocation, users can find your brand’s nearest shops in your app.
-Inditex implemented geolocation in all its apps – Zara, Massimo Dutti, Pull & Bear, Stradivarius, Bershka, and Oysho – to make it easier for users to get to their stores.
+Inditex implemented geolocation in all its apps – Zara, Massimo Dutti, Pull & Bear, Stradivarius, Bershka, and Oysho – to make it easier for users to get to their nearby and shipping stores.

 Mango and Gap send push notifications to their customers informing them about special offers and new arrivals.
 Push notifications help keep your users tuned to your brand.